Trewaters/soar/public/help/sequences/create-sequence.md

 **Q: Can I edit a sequence after creating it?**

 A: Yes!
-After creation, you'll be redirected to the sequence detail page where you can edit the name, description, image, and modify the series list.
+After creation, you'll be redirected to the sequence detail page where you can edit the name, description, image, and modify the flow list.
 Only the sequence owner can edit their sequences.

-**Q: Why don't I see any series in the search?**
+**Q: Why don't I see any flow in the search?**

-A: If the search appears empty, you may not have created any series yet.
-Start by creating some flows (series) first at `/navigator/flows/createSeries`.
-You can also explore Alpha-curated series if available in your account.
+A: If the search appears empty, you may not have created any flow yet.
+Start by creating some flows (flow) first at `/navigator/flows/createSeries`.
+You can also explore Alpha-curated flow if available in your account.

 **Q: Is the description field required?**